anarterb/SNEStoCDi/README.md

 - the "B" button acts as "Button 2".
 - the "A" and "X" buttons both act as "Button 3", which is in fact "Button 1 + Button 2".

-The SNES provides way more buttons than a CDi gamepad, so I had the opportunity to add some fancy stuff :
+The SNES/SFC provides way more buttons than a CDi gamepad, so I had the opportunity to add some fancy stuff :
 - the cursor speed is adjustable in 5 steps. the "L" trigger shifts one step down, the "R" trigger shifts one step up.
 - the "start" button resets the speed to the default one (step 3).
 - the speed setting is saved into the Arduino's EEPROM, so SNEStoCDi will apply your last speed setting the next time you will use it.